haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/clis.md

 #### The analysis folder

 After running `haddock3-analyse` you can check the content of the `analysis` directory in your run folder.
-If everything went succesfully, one of the above commands should have produced an analysis folder structured as
+If everything went successfully, one of the above commands should have produced an analysis folder structured as

 ```
 my-run-folder/
 |--- analysis/
  |--- 2_caprieval_analysis
  |--- 5_seletopclusts_analysis
  |--- 6_flexref_analysis
 ```

 Each subfolder contains all the analysis plots related to that specific step of the workflow.

 By default `haddock3-analyse` produces a set of scatter plots that compare each HADDOCK energy term (i.e., the HADDOCK score and its components) to the different metrics used to evaluate the quality of a model, such as the interface-RMSD, Fnat, DOCKQ, and so on.
-An example is available [here](../../../education/HADDOCK3/HADDOCK3-antibody-antigen/plots/scenario1-surface/irmsd_score.html).
+An example is available [here](https://www.bonvinlab.org/education/HADDOCK3/HADDOCK3-antibody-antigen/plots/scenario1-surface/irmsd_score.html).

-For each of the energy component and the metrics mentioned above `haddock3-analyse` produces also a box plot, in which each cluster is considered separately.
+For each of the energy components and the metrics mentioned above `haddock3-analyse` produces also a box plot, in which each cluster is considered separately.
 An example is available [here](../../../education/HADDOCK3/HADDOCK3-antibody-antigen/plots/scenario1-surface/score_clt.html).

 #### The report

-Scatter plots, box plots, CAPRI statistics and an interactive visualization of the models is available in the `report.html` file, present in each analysis subfolder.
+Scatter plots, box plots, CAPRI statistics, and interactive visualization of the models are available in the `report.html` file, present in each analysis subfolder.
 In order to visualize the models it is necessary to start a local server at the end of the `haddock3-analyse` run, following the indications provided in the log file: